PLC Programming From Scratch (PLC I)

 In the end, we will go through an entire, working PLC program and HMI line by line to solidify comprehension of the learning objectives.

-PLC I teaches you how to program with the focus on ladder logic, which is the most popular PLC programming language.
+This course, PLC I (PLC Fundamentals) teaches you how to program with the focus on ladder logic, which is the most popular PLC programming language.
 The goal is to teach you everything you need to know to make a PLC do what you want it to do.
 You are also given all the software necessary to both CREATE and RUN your own programs live - right on your own computer.
+For some people, that's all they really need.